India Strikes Pakistani Village In Retaliation For Attack In Kashmir

 The head of India's ruling Bharatiya Janata Party, Amit Shah, tweeted that the attack demonstrates that India is "safe and secure under the strong & decisive leadership" of Prime Minister Narendra Modi.

 Modi is running for re-election in polls expected this spring.
-At a rally in Rajasthan later Tuesday, Modi told the crowd that he salutes Indian soldiers, and promised to "take India to new heights."
+At a rally in Rajasthan later Tuesday, Modi told the crowd that he salutes Indian soldiers and promised to "take India to new heights."

 "I promise all citizens that the country is in safe hands," he said in reference to the military operation hours earlier.